-Have you ever thought about how to find time to read by spending less time fulfilling other people’s needs and focusing on your own?
+Have you ever thought about how to find time to read by spending less time concentrating on other people’s needs and focusing on your own?

 Do you know that every time you say YES when someone asks you to do something you are either moving away from achieving your own goals or helping that person to move closer to achieving their goals?

 Of course, there is nothing wrong with helping other people to achieve their goals, but it shouldn’t be because you are programmed to say YES to everything.

 After all, a rising tide raises all ships.
 Meaning if you help someone to succeed, there is a chance they will also help you later.
 This follows from the Reciprocity law of influence as explained by a Robert Cialdini in his book Influence: The Psychology of Persuasion, which I highly recommend.
 The law says that, if you do something for someone (even a tiny thing) they will remember that and try to find ways to reciprocate.
 Kevin Spacey put this whole idea nicely when he said, “If you are lucky enough to do well, it’s your responsibility to send the elevator back down.”